meganlsmith/delimitR/fullmanual.md

 The user should provide the name of the file, omitting the .obs extension.
 The file should be in the working directory.

-For an example of how to construct the observed SFS from pyrad ouptut files, see Example 2.
+For an example of how to construct the observed SFS from pyrad ouptut files, see Example 2 (coming soon).

 The observed SFS for this tutorial is named tutorial\_observed\_MSFS.obs, and it is available in the data folder of this repository.